-Carbon monoxide (CO) is odourless, colourless and very poisonous.
-CO poisoning stops your blood from absorbing oxygen.
-Exposure to high levels can cause brain damage or even death.
-CO poisoning can be caused by poorly maintained or malfunctioning fuel-burning appliances, damaged or blocked venting, a blocked chimney or a car running in an attached garage.
+Carbon monoxide (CO) is a highly poisonous gas, often called the 'silent killer' because it is odourless and colourless.
+If it goes undetected, exposure to high levels can cause brain damage or even death.
+Common sources of CO are poorly maintained or malfunctioning fuel-burning appliances, damaged or blocked venting, a blocked chimney or a car running in an attached garage.

-- Inspect your fuel-burning appliances annually by a registered Heating, Ventilation and Air Conditioning (HVAC) contractor.
+- Get an annual inspection of all your fuel-burning appliances by a registered contractor.

 - Always follow the manufacturer's instructions for installing and maintaining your CO alarms.